 Global student mobility represents just one slice of market potential for Funds Verification.
 Cross-border transactions in health care and real estate, for example, would also benefit from advanced financial transparency.
 As a business-to-business initiative (rather than direct-to-consumer), FundsV intends to develop APIs (Application Programming Interfaces) that embed the functionality within the vendor's platform or current suite of services.

 We are currently inviting colleagues to participate in the development of FundsV as early adopters, and provide candid feedback on the service.
-Join our Working Group on LinkedIn or contact Cheryl to discuss FundsV's capabilities.
+Follow us on LinkedIn or contact Cheryl to discuss FundsV's capabilities.